Meet Ange

 I've got qualifications and experience in inclusive education, counselling and working with people in Australia and overseas.
 But honestly?
 What matters most is that I value the people I work with.
 A warm, genuine commitment to your wellbeing is what I bring to every session.

-Qualifications and Professional Development
+Qualifications and Training

 Diploma of Counselling